cancertech/cancer_diagnosis/docs/installation.md

 If you have an Nvidia GPU in your computer, you can
 <a href="https://developer.nvidia.com/cuda-downloads" target="_blank">download</a>
 and install CUDA 10.2 before running our programs.

+## Supported Image Formats

+We support PNG, JPG, TIFF, SVS, and many other image formats for MacOS and Linux.
+Unfortunately, we do not support SVS for Windows machine at the current stage, but you can easily convert your SVS files to JPG files by using
+<a href="https://www.reaconverter.com/convert/svs_to_jpg.html" target="_blank">this converter</a>.

+All common image formats will be supported through
+<a href="https://pathcore.com/sedeen/" target="_blank">Sedeen Viewer</a> in Windows soon.